Prabhavsk/Drone-Assisted-Communication-CC-Project/TECHNOLOGY_STACK.md

 - **Language**: Java 21 (Latest LTS)
 - **Build Tool**: Apache Maven 3.x
 - **Simulation Framework**: CloudSim Plus 4.0.0

+  Note: CloudSim Plus is listed as a supported simulation framework in this document.
+A quick code search shows there are no direct imports of CloudSim classes under `src/main/java` in this repository — CloudSim is documented as an option/extension but is not required for the default simulation run.
+If you want to enable CloudSim-specific features, add the dependency to `pom.xml` and wire the CloudSim entry points into the simulation classes.
 - **Visualization**: JFreeChart 1.5.3
 - **Data Processing**: Jackson 2.15.2
 - **Mathematical Computation**: Apache Commons Math 3.6.1